 Are there wider consequences to consider such as a risk to life?

-Loss of public confidence in N [Insert the name of your School / Academy Trust] ?
+Loss of public confidence in Newburgh Primary School?

 All staff and Governors should establish whether there is anything they can do to recover any losses and limit the damage the breach can cause.